Loading Widgets

 <body>

-<script src="https://content-services.dtn.com/ui-widgets/local-weather-widget/local-weather-widget-1.0-latest.js"></script>
+<script src="https://cp-docs.dtn.com/content-packages/ui-widgets/local-weather-widget/local-weather-widget-1.0-latest.js"></script>

-<script src="https://content-services.dtn.com/ui-widgets/futures-chart-widget/futures-chart-widget-1.0-latest.js"></script>
+<script src="https://cp-docs.dtn.com/content-packages/ui-widgets/futures-chart-widget/futures-chart-widget-1.0-latest.js"></script>

 <script>